Posts

 Image

 You don't need a bigger house with a bigger kitchen.
 Instead, you need to own less so that your kitchen can serve you better!
 You need to own less, not to add frustration by removing a tool you really need, but so you can bypass inconvenience and easily access the items you use the most.
 So you've made time for a thorough kitchen declutter, starting with dishes, drinkware, flatware, serveware, and all of your tools and gadgets.
 Now you're ready to deal with cookware, bakeware, small appliances, countertops, and your food storage areas.
 Let's continue!
 (If you missed Part 1, find it here .)
-7 More Steps to a Welcoming, Spacious, and Functional Kitchen 8.
+7 more steps to a welcoming, spacious, functional kitchen 8.
 Remove duplicate cookware.
-Do you really need all the pots and pans filling your cupboards, or might you do well with a carefully selected group?
-Since cookware is often sold in sets (or we combine households with a partner), we end up with many pieces in various sizes.
-Yet there are probably a few you reach for
+Do you really need all the pots and pans filling your cupboards?
+Do you enjoy digging through all those pieces to access what you like, or would you do better with a carefully selected group?
+Since cookware is often sold in sets (or we combine househ...

 Image

 Your kitchen is the heart of your home, the place where everyone lingers.
 It's where you cook and eat, your kids do homework, and friends sit and drink coffee or wine and talk about their lives.
 But it might also hold too many dishes, glasses, gadgets, and small appliances, not to mention piles of mail, bags and backpacks, and 45 magnets on the refrigerator door.
 The kitchen is a busy place where clutter loves to accumulate.
 We all need to streamline this heavily used area.
-And what are the benefits ?
-More peaceful mornings as you prepare and eat breakfast, fix lunches to go, and get ready for the day.
+Benefits of a streamlined kitchen More peaceful mornings as you prepare and eat breakfast, fix lunches to go, and get ready for the day.
 More clarity in creating a grocery list.
 More speed in the transition from grocery bag to freezer, refrigerator, or pantry.
 More ease in meal preparation and clean up.
 More confidence in entertaining.
 More time after dinner for family conversation and togetherness.
 That's a lot to promise, I know, but a clutter-free kitchen can make it possible.
-So before you decide you need a
+So before you decid...

 The Closet Makeover - 5 Steps to Make It Fresh, Attractive, and Useful